Palli-Moon/ticketing/README.md

 - `docker exec -it ID123 COMMAND` same as above, but enters the container and allows the user more input and interaction.
 - `docker exec -it ID123 sh` enter the containers shell, allowing full control inside it.
 - `docker run -it busybox sh` runs the container and launches straight into the shell.
 It is usually better practice to do this in steps; create container with default command, start it and then execute into shell.
+- `docker run -p PORT:CPORT ID123` runs the container with port mapping, mapping the PORT to the container CPORT.

 While inside the container shell ctrl+C can be used to terminate process, ctrl+d or \'exit\' can be used to exit the shell entirely.